Start Free Trial Book a Demo

 Zendesk

-Although Zendesk markets themselves first and foremost as “Customer Service Software and Remote Support,” it also has a knowledge base as part of its package.
+Although Zendesk markets itself first and foremost as “Customer Service Software and Remote Support,” it also has a knowledge base as part of its package.

 “Zendesk Guide” has an easy-to-use editor and an easy way to import from Google Docs.
 Let’s face it – most people are writing documentation in simple word processing software these days, unaware of the ways that knowledge bases could transform their user support experiences.